Burial grounds

 Significantly Niclassen was interred next to an unknown sailor, buried 42 years previously.
 This means there were burials on the site before it was gifted to the Anglican Church.
 He was buried “behind the Union Church”.
 The Union Church was originally sited at the north eastern area of the block, where the 1970s rectory is now.
 This would indicate that burials were in the area many claim James Golding was buried.

-The above Graves in Church Yard notes were assembled by Helen Ruttley probably in the latter part of the 1990s.
+This extract is from notes, ‘Graves in Church Yard’ that were assembled by Helen Ruttley probably in the latter part of the 1990s.
 Helen did a lot of work on the history of the site and campaigned to have the Church heritage listed.
-They are in the Shoalhaven Historical Society archive.
+Helen’s notes are in the Shoalhaven Historical Society archive.

 WEB-PAGE-Report-on-burials-given-to-Councillors-update-Nov-2022